ChessEvents/documentation/Specification.md

 **Landing Page**

-* Allow users download the mobile app (both iOS and Android)
+* Allow users to download the mobile app (both iOS and Android)
 * Allow users to sign in to the web app
     * This will redirect the user to the web application for sign in.
 * Allow new users to sign up